lsu-ddem/intro-to-esports/content/5-Digital Literacy/1_Lesson_1/_index.en.md

 ## Lesson:

 ### Objective(s):
-After the daily meme, the students will be producing a their final project for the class.
+Students will be producing their final project for the class.

 ### Overview:
 This lesson consists of introducing students to the concept of digital literacy and what it encompasses, including becoming familiar with the concept of personal digital identities, digital jargon, etc.